Minutemen: Equipment, training, and tactics

-Through the remainder of the Revolution, militias moved to adopting the minuteman model for rapid mobilization.
+Through the remainder of the American Revolution, militias moved to adopting the minuteman model for rapid mobilization.
 With this rapid mustering of forces, the militia proved its value by augmenting the Continental Army on a temporary basis, occasionally leading to instances of numerical superiority.
 This was seen at the Battles of Hubbardton and Bennington in the north and at Camden and Cowpens in the south.
-Cowpens is notable in that Daniel Morgan used the militia's strengths and weaknesses skillfully to attain the double-envelopment of Tarleton's forces.
+Cowpens is notable in that Daniel Morgan used the militia's strengths and weaknesses skilfully to attain the double-envelopment of Tarleton's forces.

 Historian M. L. Brown states that some of these men mastered the difficult handling of a rifle, though few became expert.
 Brown quotes Continental Army soldier Benjamin Thompson, who expressed the "common sentiment" at the time, which was that minutemen were notoriously poor marksmen with rifles: "Instead of being the best marksmen in the world and picking off every Regular that was to be seen, the continual firing which they kept up by the week and the month has had no other effect than to waste their ammunition and convince the King's troops that they are really not really so formidable."

 There was a shortage of ammunition and supplies, and what they had were constantly being seized by British patrols.
 As a precaution, these items were often hidden or left behind by minutemen in fields or wooded areas.
 Other popular concealment methods were to hide items underneath floorboards in houses and barns.